 Anderson University is ranked has having among the best online bachelor programs in the south.
 You’ll experience our innovative approach to online education without sacrificing instructional excellence.

 Our graduate-level programs are designed to help teachers integrate current, research-based best practices into their classrooms; prepare professionals to become certified teachers; or prepare teachers to move into administrative roles.

 Anderson University College of Education alumni Fran Clary and Leslie Schumpert are both teacher of the year award-winners at their respective elementary schools.

-Savannah Turner, a 2018 Anderson University College of Education graduate, spent two summers during college at schools in Zambia and founded the Chikondi Community School in Lusaka.
+Savannah Turner, a College of Education graduate, spent two summers during college at schools in Zambia and founded the Chikondi Community School in Lusaka.